-INVITATION TO COMMUNION kneeling or standing

-This is the Lamb of God who takes away the sin of the world.
+INVITATION TO COMMUNION This is the Lamb of God who takes away the sin of the world.
 Blessed are those who are called to his supper.
 Lord, I am not worthy to receive you, but only say the word, and I shall be healed.

-COMMUNION 'A New Commandment'

-Thomas Tallis (1505-1585)

-ADMINISTRATION OF HOLY COMMUNION

-All baptised Christians are welcome to receive Holy Communion.
+ADMINISTRATION OF HOLY COMMUNION All baptised Christians are welcome to receive Holy Communion.
 Communion is available as consecrated bread, which is given to each person, and wine which may be drunk from the chalice.
 A separate chalice for intinction (dipped) is also provided.
 If you would prefer a blessing, please come forward and indicate this by keeping your arms behind your back.
 Gluten free wafers are available on request.

-POST COMMUNION PRAYER Please stand

-The prayer ends with the following

-Father, we offer ourselves to you as a living sacrifice through Jesus Christ our Lord.
+POST COMMUNION PRAYER Please stand The prayer ends with the following Father, we offer ourselves to you as a living sacrifice through Jesus Christ our Lord.
 Send us out in the power of your Spirit to live and work to your praise and glory.

-FINAL HYMN 'O Jesus, I have promised'

-- 1. O Jesus, I have promised to serve you to the end; Lord, be for ever near me, my master and my friend: I shall not fear the battle if you are by my side, nor wander from the pathway if you will be my guide. - 2.
-Still let me feel you near me: the world is ever near; I see the sights that dazzle, and tempting sounds I hear; my foes are ever near me, around me and within; but, Jesus, draw me nearer, and shield my soul from sin. - 3.
-O let me hear you speaking in accents clear and still, above the storms of passion, the murmurs of self-will; Lord, speak to reassure me, to chasten or control; O speak, and make me listen, true guardian of my soul. - 4.
-Lord, let me see your footmarks and in them plant my own; that I may follow boldly and in your strength alone; O guide me, call me, draw me, uphold me to the end; and then in heaven receive me, my Saviour and my friend.
+- O Jesus, I have promised to serve you to the end; Lord, be for ever near me, my master and my friend: I shall not fear the battle if you are by my side, nor wander from the pathway if you will be my guide. - 2.
+Lord, let me see your footmarks and in them plant my own; BLESSING DISMISSAL Go in peace to love and serve the Lord, alleluia, alleluia!
+In the name of Christ.
+Alleluia, alleluia! that I may follow boldly and in your strength alone; O guide me, call me, draw me, uphold me to the end; and then in heaven receive me, my Saviour and my friend.
 John Ernest Bode 1816-74 alt.
-WOLVERCOTE (TiS 595) BLESSING DISMISSAL Go in peace to love and serve the Lord, alleluia, alleluia!
-In the name of Christ.
-Alleluia, alleluia!
-POSTLUDE 'Fanfare' Kenneth Leighton (1929-1988) As the postlude is played please remain seated or leave quietly + Order of Service from A Prayer Book for Australia 1995.
+WOLVERCOTE (TiS 595) POSTLUDE 'Fanfare' As the postlude is played please remain seated or leave quietly + Order of Service from A Prayer Book for Australia 1995.
 Broughton Books by E.J.Dwyer (Australia) Pty Ltd, Unit 13, Perry Park, 33 Maddox Street, Alexandria, NSW 2015. © 1995, The Anglican Church of Australia Trust Corporation.
 With the Liturgical Psalter, Inclusive Language Version English text © 1995 by David L Frost, John A. Emerton, Andrew A Macintosh.
 Hymns from Together in Song Australian Hymn Book II. © The Australian Hymn Book Pty Ltd 2006.
 Registered Office 14 Martin Place (Level 17) Sydney 2000.
 Used with permission.
 C.C.L.I Licence number 669476.
 All readings from scripture are taken from The Revised Standard Version (NRSV) Support St John's, Toorak Your support of St John's is greatly appreciated!
 Donations can be made directly to: St. John's Anglican Church General Account, Westpac Account Name: St John's Anglican Church | BSB: 033 086 | Account: 871931.
 International transfers please include SWIFT code WPACAU2S.

-Wednesday Night Service

-You are invited to join us each week,

-Wednesday at 7pm, for Eucharist in the Chapel of

-St. Michael and All Angels.
-The service is usually

-followed with supper and fellowship.
+Wednesday Night Service You are invited to join us each week, Wednesday at 7pm, for Eucharist in the Chapel of St. Michael and All Angels.
+The service is usually followed with supper and fellowship.
 All are welcome.
 We hope to see you there!